0xiammatrixx/redux-bounty/README.md

 - **Admin**:
   - Can manage users,
-  - Has the ability to edit, delete, or update any user or product on the platform.
+  - Has the ability to add, edit, delete, or update any user on the platform.

 - **Seller**:
   - Can post new products, update or remove existing products.